y-top-developer/SQL-Crash-Course/README.md

         'Lee', 'Robert', '972-701-5939', '1782 Charla Lane, Dallas, TX 75240 ')
 ```

-#### 2

-> Write a statement that adds an “(s)” to the beginning of the comment for each order that is a student.
-Execute this statement.
+#### 2. Write a statement that adds an “(s)” to the beginning of the comment for each order that is a student

 ```sql
 UPDATE Order_Info